viajeraune/eunhaelee.github.io/_projects/taptiloclassroom.md

 <!-- <h2 id="content">Overview</h2> -->
 <p><a href="https://www.taptilo.com/">Taptilo</a> is an interactive braille education tool that makes learning braille easy and fun for beginners and is used by schools and teachers of students with visual impairment. </p>

-<p>During the pandemic, as schools around the world closed and people were forced to stay home, we re-evaluated the strategic positioning of Taptilo in the special education market to meet the changing needs of users in a more digitized society. </p>
+<p>During the COVID pandemic, as schools around the world closed and people were forced to stay home, we re-evaluated the strategic positioning of Taptilo in the special education market to meet the changing needs of users in a more digitized society. </p>

 <p>Taptilo Classroom offers an integrated platform that allows teachers to manage their students’ learning process in both in-person and remote settings.</p>